dcalixto/Orange-Boosted-Bootstrap/site/content/docs/5.1/components/quantity-selector.md

 Quantity selector is a form element used to select a number.
 For proper styling, use one of the two **required** contextual classes (e.g., `.quantity-selector-large`).

+The **pattern** attributes specifies a regular expression that the `input` element's value is checked against on form submission.

 {{< example >}}
 <div class="quantity-selector quantity-selector-large">
     <label class="input-group-text" for="inputQuantitySelector1">Quantity selector large: </label>